 - Getting into the habit of training yourself how to use the four-quadrant system.

-- Building in buffer time on your calendar to take a deep breath, eat and relax a moment.
+- Building in buffer time on your calendar to take a deep breath, eat and relax for a moment.

-[00:00:12] Hi, everybody, it’s Allison Williams here, your Law Firm Mentor.
+Allison Williams: [00:00:12] Hi, everybody, it's Allison Williams here, your Law Firm Mentor.
 Law Firm Mentor is a business coaching service for solo and small law firm attorneys.
 We help you grow your revenues, crush chaos in business, and make more money.

 Allison Williams: [00:01:29] The first thing I always want to tell people is that there are a lot of resources that are available to get help with your law firm that are not as expensive as people might assume.
 So there are any number of virtual assistant companies where you can get help for literally less than $10 an hour all the way up to 30 or 40 dollars an hour, which is less than what you would pay for a skilled professional in your area.
 So I want you to consider that as an option.
 But even before you get there, when we come into a desk and we see our desk is overloaded with things that we don't feel we're going to be able to get to, either because we look at our calendar and we're booked out for court or client meetings or adversary proceedings like depositions or things like that, or because we have time on our calendar but we anticipate that based on the things that normally show up in the workday, you know, the client calling saying, Hey, I got an emergency, I need you or the ordinary course of business correspondence, motions, etcetera that are going to come in in the mail.
 We expect that we're not going to have a lot of time and it feels like everything is exploding.
 So this four-quadrant system is designed to help you to put things in the proper context so that you can first decide the order in which you're going to approach your work.
 And we're going to start with, most important, all the way down to least important, and that's going to give you a lot of psychological ease as you are approaching your work.